 FMCG companies such as Nestle Nigeria, Unilever Indonesia and Nestle Lanka are in the top half of the table.
 They fare well on this metric due to their highly branded product mix, low leverage and ability to pass on input price increases.

-Total shareholder returns shows the power of compounding
+Total shareholder returns show the power of compounding

 The total shareholder return (TSR) of the frontier FMCGs in the past decade is a testament to this factor.
 The five FMCGs have all generated TSR in excess of 102%, with the exception of the Unilever Nigeria.
 The returns are robust due to the high ROEs and the consistent high dividend payouts.
 This leads to the FMCG's acting as compounding investments.
 Zoom has only been listed since April 2019 and while its return so far has been very strong, the entirety of it has been due to share price appreciation.